Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Due to the German Act on Equal Participation of Men and Women in Executive Positions in the Public and Private Sectors (FüPoG), which came into effect on 1 May 2015, and the German Act on Additions and Amendments to the Equal Participation of Men and Women in Executive Positions in the Public and Private Sectors (FüPoG II), which came into effect on 12 August 2021, Jungheinrich AG is obliged to set targets for the number of women in management positions.
 This is a binding regulation for publicly listed companies subject to the German Co-Determination Act.
 Aside from the legal requirements, it is necessary, both for social and economic reasons, to support all managers regardless of their gender, particularly with regard to the demographic change and the associated lack of specialists and managers in Germany.

-In July 2022 and in accordance with Section 76, Paragraph 4 of the German Stock Corporation Act, the Board of Management passed a resolution that applies until 31 December 2025 not to fall below the target for women at the first and second management levels below the Board of Management, which are 13 per cent and 21.5 per cent respectively.
-The first management level in the Jungheinrich Group is formed by Management Levels (ML) E and 1, the second Management Level by ML 2.
-As of the effective date of 30 June 2022, which was relevant for the above-mentioned resolution, the proportion of women was 11.9 percent for ML E and 1 and 16.7 percent for ML 2.
-Therefore, the targets set in November 2017 of 5 percent for ML E and 1 and 15 percent for ML 2 were achieved during the reference period until 30 June 2022.
-The Board of Management reserves the right to adjust these targets in accordance with the Group’s development.
+In July 2022 and in accordance with Section 76, Paragraph 4 of the German Stock Corporation Act, the Board of Management passed a resolution that applies until 31 December 2025 not to fall below the targets for women at the first and second management levels below the Board of Management, which are 13 per cent and 21.5 per cent respectively.
+The first management level in the Jungheinrich Group is referred to as the management levels (ML) E and 1, while the second management level is referred to as ML 2 (new system in future: first management level ML A, second management level ML B).
+As of the effective date of 30 June 2022, which was relevant for the aforementioned resolution, the share of women was 11.9 per cent for ML E and 1, and 16.7 per cent for ML 2.
+Therefore, the targets set in November 2017 of 5 per cent for ML E and 1 and 15 per cent for ML 2 were achieved during the reference period up to 30 June 2022.
+The Board of Management reserves the right to adjust these targets in accordance with the Group’s development and in the context of the new system of management levels.

 Sabine Neuß is the woman currently on the Board of Management of Jungheinrich AG, fulfilling the statutory requirements for the Board of Management in accordance with Section 76 Paragraph 3a AktG, FüPoG II.